July 01, 2020 8 min read

 The carbon that gets sequestered by these trees is counted as credits towards a marketplace where businesses can purchase carbon credits to offset their carbon footprint.
 70% of the profits go directly to the hard working farmers who are part of the program, and the remaining 30% are reinvested into further reforestation projects to continue growing the initiative.

 Where many tree planting efforts focus on the number of trees being planet, this program is more dedicated higher tree survival rates.
 Meaning that it is more important that trees are planted correctly and are provided proper aftercare.
 What the average person doesn't know is that trees do not absorb their maximum amount of carbon until they are mature, which can take between 6-10 years.
 And even once trees reach maturity, the amount of carbon they sequester is still an estimate.
-An average rule of thumb is that one mature tree can absorb up to 48 pounds of carbon per year.
+An average rule of thumb is that one mature tree can absorb up to 22lbs of carbon per year.
 Because of this time gap, carbon credits do not get issued until a tree reaches maturity.
 Even though there is a waiting period before a tree is technically eligible for carbon credits, farmers are compensated in advance when the trees go into the ground.
 That results in an immediate return on their efforts, and helps retain engagement in the program over time.

 How Do We Know How Much Carbon is Captured?